osixia/docker-openldap/README.md

 #### Data persitance

 The directories `/var/lib/ldap` (LDAP database files) and `/etc/ldap/slapd.d`  (LDAP config files) has been declared as volumes, so your ldap files are saved outside the container in data volumes.

-Be careful, if you remove the container, data volumes will me removed too, except if you have linked this data volume to an other container.

 For more information about docker data volume, please refer to :